Why is this medication prescribed?

 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed.
 It is very important to store this medication in a closed child-proof container and to keep it out of reach of children.
 Children may be attracted to the shape and look of the liquid-filled capsules and may die if they swallow the medication.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.

 In case of emergency/overdose